ntk148v/koker/README.md

      child
      rm       Remove a container (WIP)
      ls       List running containers
-     help, h  Shows a list of commands or help for one command
+     exec     Run a command inside a running container help, h  Shows a list of commands or help for one command

 OPTIONS: